0xGiddi/qnap8528/README.md

 The following table lists all devices that have a valid configuration in the module and should work out-of-the-box.
 If you cannot find your model here, it either does not yet have a configuration entry or does not use the IT8528 chip.
 Please check the Q&A for more information.

+Note that some models that have "extra letters" these extra letters are not listed in this list under the model name column if they are not reflected in the configuration under `MODEL_NAME` or `DISPLAY_FIXED_MODEL_NAME`, the driver may still work fine detecting it as the base model without the extra letters.

 |Model Name|MB Code|BP Code|Disk LEDs|Notes
 |-|-|-|-|-|